DjangoGirls/tutorial/python_introduction/README.md

 Play with this for a while and see what you can do!

+## The print function

+Try this:

+    >>> name = 'Maria'
+    >>> name
+    'Maria'
+    >>> print(name)
+    Maria

+When you just type `name`, the Python interpreter responds with the string *representation* of the variable 'name', which is the letters M-a-r-i-a, surrounded by single quotes, ''.
+When you say `print(name)`, Python will "print" the contents of the variable to the screen, without the quotes, which is neater.

+As we'll see later, `print()` is also useful when we want to print things from inside functions, or when we want to print things on multiple lines.

 ## Lists

 Beside strings and integers, Python has all sorts of different types of objects.
 Now we're going to introduce one called __list__.
 Lists are exactly what you think they are: they are objects which are lists of other objects :)